ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

 ---
-title: Freedom
+title: Escape the Castle
 tags: [getting_started, troubleshooting]
 keywords:
-summary: "Freedom is a video game whose mechaics we will define using Ceptre."
+summary: "Escape the castle is a video game whose mechaics we will define using Ceptre."
 sidebar: mydoc_sidebar
 permalink: Freedom.html
 folder: Examples